Mary Ball Washington: Married life

-Augustine died in 1743 when son George was 11 years old.
-On his deathbed, "Gus" gave his son George three books on prayer.
-In some of those books, now in the Lyceum in Boston, Mary Ball Washington, also wrote her name.
+Augustine died in 1743 when his son George was 11 years old.
 Unlike most widows in Virginia at the time, Mary Ball Washington never remarried.
-When George was 14, his older half-brother Lawrence Washington, who commanded a unit of Virginia Militia that served on board with British Admiral Edward Vernon, for whom Mount Vernon was named, arranged for young George to become a British Navy Midshipman.
-However, Mary's highly respected half-brother, Joseph Ball, under whom the Virginia House of Burgesses had voted money to pay the cost for Virginia's young men to go study for the ministry, wrote a reply to her letter requesting advice, wherein he said do not allow your son George to join the British Navy, for they will "...treat him worse than a slave or a dog."
+When George was 14, his older half-brother Lawrence Washington, arranged for young George to become a midshipman in the Royal Navy.
+However, Mary's half-brother, Joseph Ball (1689–1760), wrote in reply to her letter requesting advice, that the Navy would "cut and staple him and use him like a negro, or rather, like a dog."

 Mary managed the family estate and 276 acres of Ferry Farm (a plantation) with the help of others until her eldest son came of age and well beyond.
 She lived to see that her son, George Washington, commanded the Continental Army to independence and was inaugurated as the first president of the United States in 1789.
 After learning that he had been elected president in April 1789, George Washington traveled from Mount Vernon to visit his mother in Fredericksburg.
-He was accompanied by Martha Washington's grandson George Washington Parke Custis.
-George Washington knew his Mother was ill.
-She was suffering from breast cancer, the disease to which she eventually succumbed, but, he sought her blessing as he embarked on another service to his Country: the new concept of "The Presidency of the United States."
+He knew his mother was suffering from breast cancer, the disease to which she eventually succumbed.

-Here, as popularly told, the stories and lore—probably begun and perpetuated by Custis—take over.
 It is said that Mrs. Washington informed her son of her poor health and expected to die soon.
 Further, the story continues, that her son George said that he would need to decline to serve as president.
 George's mother Mary responded, saying, "But go, George, fulfill the high destinies which Heaven appears to have intended for you for; go, my son, and may that Heaven's and a mother's blessing be with you always."
-This purely legendary account is frequently cited as true, but cannot be verified.

-What can be documented is that he received her approval and, of course, left Fredericksburg and made his way to New York City, where he was inaugurated at the end of April.

 Death

 After a lengthy illness, on August 25, 1789, Mary Ball Washington died of breast cancer at her home in Fredericksburg, Virginia.

+She is buried near Meditation Rock in an unmarked grave which was located on the grounds of the Kenmore plantation, the former home of her daughter and son-in-law.
+The exact location of her grave is currently unknown.
+Kenmore is open to the public and operated as a historic house museum by the "George Washington Foundation."